oVirt/ovirt-site/source/develop/release-management/process/making-an-release.md

 cbs build virt8s-ovirt-45-el8s <your package .src.rpm>
 ```

-Once the builds complete it will be tagged as candidate to be released as `virt8s-ovirt-45-candidate` (for CentOS Stream 8) or `virt9s-ovirt-45-candidate` (for CentOS Stream 9).
+Once the builds complete it will be tagged as a candidate to be released as `virt8s-ovirt-45-candidate` (for CentOS Stream 8) or `virt9s-ovirt-45-candidate` (for CentOS Stream 9).

 In order to publish the build you need to tag it for testing: